abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 * The number of implementation files (`*.cpp`) which need to be recompiled\
 if a module interface is changed, is smaller.
-* The code is easier to navigate
+* The code is easier to navigate.
-* The cohesion of the types in a module is larger
+* The cohesion of the types in a module is better.

 (last edited 2026-05-11)